Fon Passes are designed almost exclusively for non-sharing members (Fon Visitors), to access the internet through Fon Spots.

 At the same Fon Spot* you can connect using more than one device at the same time (up to a maximum of 3 connections per Fon account).
 However, at different Fon Spots it is not possible to connect using the same account at the same time.

-*Partnered Fon Spots in Belgium, The Netherlands, Greece and Germany are limited to one connection per Fon account.
+*Partnered Fon Spots in Portugal, Belgium, The Netherlands, Greece and Germany are limited to one connection per Fon account.

 Next step: click here to know how to connect to Fon in a specific country.